2022–23 Tunisian parliamentary election: Analysis

-The elections are experiencing a historically low turnout, initially estimated at just under 10% of registered voters, then refined to just over 11%, compared to 41% in 2019.
+The elections were experiencing a historically low turnout, initially estimated at just under 10% of registered voters, then refined to just over 11%, compared to 41% in 2019.
 The rejection of the political class in general, coupled with the calls for a boycott on the part of the main parties as well as the disinterest in an assembly with considerably restricted powers, lead as expected to a massive disaffection of the voters, who are more concerned about the economic conditions which affect the country.

 A total of 23 candidates are elected in the first round, including ten automatically in the absence of opponents: seven in Tunisia itself and three in the diaspora.
 Of the ten seats reserved for the diaspora, only the last three are filled, the other seven remaining vacant in the absence of candidates in the constituencies.
 The 25th of July Movement, a pro-Saied party, which presented 152 candidates, won 10 seats in the first round, and 65 of its candidates ended up in the second round.
 The People's Movement, which critically supported the head of state and nominated 87 candidates, won a place in the first round.